Great Plague of London: Height of the epidemic

 In the last week of July, the London Bill of Mortality showed 3,014 deaths, of which 2,020 had died from the plague.
 The number of deaths as a result of plague may have been underestimated, as deaths in other years in the same period were much lower, at around 300.
 As the number of victims affected mounted up, burial grounds became overfull, and pits were dug to accommodate the dead.
 Drivers of dead-carts travelled the streets calling "Bring out your dead" and carted away piles of bodies.
 The authorities became concerned that the number of deaths might cause public alarm and ordered that body removal and interment should take place only at night.
 As time went on, there were too many victims, and too few drivers, to remove the bodies which began to be stacked up against the walls of houses.
 Daytime collection was resumed and the plague pits became mounds of decomposing corpses.
 In the parish of Aldgate, a great hole was dug near the churchyard, fifty feet long and twenty feet wide.
 Digging was continued by labourers at one end while the dead-carts tipped in corpses at the other.
 When there was no room for further extension it was dug deeper until ground water was reached at twenty feet.
 When finally covered with earth it housed 1,114 corpses.

 Plague doctors traversed the streets diagnosing victims, many of them without formal medical training.
 Several public health efforts were attempted.
 Physicians were hired by city officials and burial details were carefully organized, but panic spread through the city and, out of the fear of contagion, bodies were hastily buried in overcrowded pits.
 The means of transmission of the disease were not known but thinking they might be linked to the animals, the City Corporation ordered a cull of dogs and cats.
-This decision may have affected the length of the epidemic since those animals could have helped keep in check the rat population carrying the fleas which transmitted the disease.
+This decision may have extended the length of the epidemic since those animals could have helped keep in check the rat population carrying the fleas which transmitted the disease.
 Thinking bad air was involved in transmission, the authorities ordered giant bonfires to be burned in the streets and house fires to be kept burning night and day, in the hope that the air would be cleansed.
 Tobacco was thought to be a prophylactic and it was later said that no London tobacconist had died from the plague during the epidemic.